Confusing Words

 Among vs. Amongst: Learn the Difference!

 When it comes to using the words among vs. amongst, it can be tricky to know which one is correct in a given context.
 Though many people use these words interchangeably, there are subtle differences in their usage.
-This reference will explore the differences between among vs. amongst to help you use them correctly in your writing.
+This article will explore the differences between among vs. amongst to help you use them correctly in your writing.

 Among vs. Amongst: Understanding the Difference